 Read about Trudi Frank, an artist and humanitarian whose generous bequest is helping to support amfAR’s innovative research programs.
 Also, read about William Stephens, a philanthropist whose bequest to amfAR is helping to curb the AIDS epidemic.

 How can I leave a bequest to amfAR?

 You may name amfAR as the beneficiary of a percentage of your estate, of a set dollar amount, or of a particular asset.
-Your estate is entitled to an estate tax deduction for the full value of your bequest to amfAR.

 Another possibility is to name amfAR as a contingent beneficiary of assets you have designated for a loved one, should that person no longer be alive at the time of your death.

 PLEASE NOTE: If you wish to benefit amfAR through your will, your attorney will discuss with you the best way to realize your goal.

 How do I designate amfAR for a bequest?

 For the avoidance of doubt a detailed designation using the following language is preferred: